Measuring the giant radio galaxy length distribution with the LoTSS: Theory

-Higher moments exist up to order $\lceil -\xi \rceil$; because the PDF $f_{L\ \vert\ L_\mathrm{p} = l_\mathrm{p}}\left(l\right)$ is strongly skewed, such moments \emph{do} further specify the distribution.\\ It is important to note that it is formally incorrect to statistically deproject RGs by drawing samples from deprojection factor $D$ and multiplying them with some measurement $L_\mathrm{p} = l_\mathrm{p}$, or even more crudely, by multiplying the latter with $\mathbb{E}[D]$.
+It is important to note that it is formally incorrect to statistically deproject RGs by drawing samples from deprojection factor $D$ and multiplying them with some measurement $L_\mathrm{p} = l_\mathrm{p}$, or even more crudely, by multiplying the latter with $\mathbb{E}[D]$.
 The reason that renders such approaches invalid is that $L_\mathrm{p} = L \sin{\Theta}$ and $D = \sin^{-1}{\Theta}$ are not independent RVs.
 We refer to Appendix~\ref{ap:posterior} for an explicit proof of this fact, and for derivations of this subsection's expressions.